jst-seminar-rostlab-tum/openeu-frontend/README.md

 Linting and styling is based on [Airbnb's React style guide](https://airbnb.io/javascript/react/).
 A pre-commit hook will make sure that only well-formatted code is commited to the repo, but a GitHub Actions workflow will also check this on each PR.

+### Code Best Practices

+To maintain a clean and consistent codebase, follow these best practices:

+1. **Component Structure**:

+   - Each React component should be defined in its own file.
+   - Use the `PascalCase` naming convention for component files (e.g., `MyComponent.tsx`).
+   - Keep related styles, tests, and utilities in the same folder as the component (e.g., `MyComponent/MyComponent.tsx`, `MyComponent/MyComponent.test.tsx`, `MyComponent/MyComponent.module.css`).

+2. **Reusable Components**:

+   - Avoid duplicating code.
+Extract reusable logic into shared components or utility functions.

+3. **TypeScript**:

+   - Always use TypeScript for type safety.
+   - Define `Props` and `State` interfaces/types for components.

+4. **Folder Structure**:

+   - Follow a modular folder structure to keep the project organized.
+For example:
+     ```
+     src/
+       app/
+       components/
+       config/
+       domain/
+       infrastructure/
+       operations/
+       utils/
+       styles/
+     ```

+5. **Code Comments**:

+   - Add comments to explain complex logic, but avoid over-commenting obvious code.

+6. **Error Handling**:

+   - Always handle errors gracefully, especially in API calls or asynchronous operations.

+7. **Testing**:
+   - Write unit tests for all components and utility functions.
+   - Use integration tests for critical workflows.

 ### Git and GitHub

 Always work on a separate branch, never commit to main!
-When you're creating a branch, you should use the branchname provided by Linear.
-Click the branch icon in the upper right corner of issue's page on Linear to copy the branchname.
-It should have the following format: `feature/<issue no.>-<concise description of issue>`.
+When you're creating a branch, you should use the branchname provided by Github (you can create branch right from the ticket which you was assigned to and add `feature/` as prefix).
+It should have the following format: `feature/<issue no.>-fe-<concise description of issue>`.

 Commit messages are also linted using husky and commitlint, so make sure to start each commit message with `feat:`, `fix:` or `docs:` depending on the type of work implemented in that commit.